kj87au/CAB420_docker/README.md

 # CAB420_docker
-This is a docker setup for CAB420
+This is a docker setup for CAB420, This will not be maintained passed end of Semester 1, 2022.

+Use this setup at your own risk, I'm neither a emulation or security expert.

 ## Requirements